bsfconception/WT32-SC01/README.md

 Note : check the code to mofidy and adjust for your testing.
 The "Display Picture" feature loads by defaut "logo.jpg" from the SD Card

+### Important Notice : Power OFF the on board power supply during the programming